advancedwind

 Function and goal of the plugin

 The goal of the plugin is to supply the best possible approximation of wind speed.
 To improve the wind speed calculation the plugin can make several corrections.
 Each individual correction is optional and most can be parameterised.
-The plugin can therefore be tuned to the boats characteristics.
+The plugin can therefore be tuned to the boat's characteristics.
 The corrections will be discussed in more detail later on.

 About wind

 Wind is the driving force of a sailing vessel.
 Therefore reliable wind information is important to all sailors.
 For performance sailors and racers this if even more true as reliable wind information allows them to compare the performance of their vessel to a maximum theoretical performance given in theis vessels polar data.
-Wind has to important elements: speed and direction.
+Wind has two important elements: speed and direction.
 Another important aspect is the frame of reference from which the wind is experienced.
-Wind seems stronger o a moving vessel than on a anchored vessel.
+Wind seems stronger on a moving vessel than on a anchored vessel.
 There are three commonly known frames of reference when dealing with wind.
 The first frame of reference is the vessel itself, this is the wind as it is perceived by a person on the vessel.
 This is commonly called the apparent wind.
 The second frame of reference is the wind as it would be perceived from an object floating on the water.
 This wind is called wind over water or true wind.
 The third frame of reference is the ground.
 This is the wind one would feel standing on a small island in the water.
 This is called wind over ground or ground wind.
 Each of these three winds are important to a sailor, although for different reasons:

 - Apparent wind is important for trimming the sails.